VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 ## How large is a large language model?

 When comparing large language models, people talk in terms of billions of parameters.
 For example the prototypical LLM [GPT-3](https://arxiv.org/pdf/2005.14165) is a 175 billion parameter model.
 What this means is that GPT3 is a transformer based neural network with 175 billion parameters (also called weights) in its network.
-Each weight is a floating point number so to store in memory say a 1B parameter LLM requires storing 1B floats.
+Each weight is a floating point number, so to store the model in memory means to store lots and lots of floats.

 ### Floating point numbers

 Okay, so how big is a float?
 To answer this requires a quick aside on floating point numbers.
 Consider the real number \\(\pi=3.14159265...\\) As \\(\pi\\) has infinite digits we can only store a finite number of them in memory, so for a [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) we would store \\(\pi=3.1415927\\).
-We would represent this number in memory using 32-bits (i.e. the 32 in float32) as `0 10000000 10010010000111111011011` (spaces added for readability).
-Each section is respectively the sign, exponent and mantissa, where an arbitrary decimal is first decomposed into the product `(-1)^Sign x 2^(Exponent-127) x (1.Mantissa)` then stored as `Sign Exponent Mantissa` in memory.
-For example `3.1415927 = -1^0 x 2^(128-127) x (1.5707964)` so we store it as `0 128 4788187`[^decimal-mantissa-conversion] which in binary is `0 10000000 10010010000111111011011`.
+More precisely, we would store this number in memory using 32-bits  as `0 10000000 10010010000111111011011` (spaces added for readability).
+Each section is respectively the sign, exponent and mantissa.
+To represent an arbitrary decimal, it is first decomposed into the product `(-1)^Sign x 2^(Exponent-127) x (1.Mantissa)` then stored as three integers `Sign Exponent Mantissa` For example `3.1415927 = -1^0 x 2^(128-127) x (1.5707964)` so we store it as `0 128 4788187`[^decimal-mantissa-conversion] which in binary is `0 10000000 10010010000111111011011`.

 [^decimal-mantissa-conversion]: You might be a bit confused how `1.5707964` became `4788187`.
 For a decimal value `d` of the form `1.xxxx` and a mantissa of `N` bits we store the integer `M` in memory where: $$M = (d - 1) * 2^N$$ rounding as necessary to the nearest integer.
 You can then verify that $$4788187 = (1.5707963705062866 - 1) * 2^{23}$$ See [Floating Point Numbers](https://www.doc.ic.ac.uk/~eedwards/compsys/float/) for more details.